FlKo/LazarusDockedDesktops/README.md

 #### Step 2: Installation of the *sparta_DockedFormEditor* package

 It is time to install the second package.
-Click on *Open Package File (.lpk) ...* in the *Package* menu.
+You can try it in the same way as described in step 1, if the component *sparta_dockedformeditor* is being listed in the ListView.
+If not, click on *Open Package File (.lpk) ...* in the *Package* menu.

 ![04_install](https://cloud.githubusercontent.com/assets/22365547/18887725/986ff734-84f5-11e6-88e1-449e9a975037.png)